apache/inlong-website/docs/data_node/extract_node/mysql-cdc.md

 - `interactive_timeout`: The number of seconds the server waits for activity on an interactive connection before closing it.
 See [MySQL documentations](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_interactive_timeout).
 - `wait_timeout`: The number of seconds the server waits for activity on a noninteractive connection before closing it.
 See [MySQL documentations](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_wait_timeout).

+### Attention In No SSL Mode

+If you use MySQL with the version above 8.0, you should pay attention to your SSL settings.
+If you use default password mode, and disable SSL, you should enable `allowPublicKeyRetrieval`(Maybe cause MITM), or give RSA of server when connecting.
+Another solution is using MySQL native password mode, however, we do not recommend this for safety reason.

 ## How to create a MySQL Extract Node

 ### Usage for SQL API